tocoyne/CL_DEVWKS-1671/README.md

 Each of these statements is giving our program access to code that resides in other Python libraries.
 This is a very small collection of libraries that will allow our program to operate.
 We didn't have to implement any of this functionality and can simply utilize the API available to interact with the code.
 Python has a very large collection of libraries to do all sorts of things.
 So what do our imported libraries do?:

-- requests - allows you to send HTTP/HTTPS request in a simple elegant manner
+- requests - allows you to send HTTP/HTTPS requests in a simple elegant manner
 - urllib3 - requests is built on-top of urllib3, we need to import it to suppress HTTPS warnings
 - json - a json encoder and decoder
 - pandas - a data analysis tool, we will use it to build data frames